Gizmo199/Wisecrack/README.md

 - `Observers`, `Observables`, and `Subjects`

 ## Operators
-these operators follow the naming conventions of standard reactive libraries, with `wx_*` added before each operator.
+Operators in Wisecrack follow the same naming conventions of standard reactive libraries, with `wx_*` added before each operator.
 You can enable short hands in the `__wxStenograph` script which allows for CamelCased shorthand operator names.

 - Static operators (more to come)
   - of